exinno/app2/docs/quick-start.md

 After creating a new app, you can start the new app in one of two ways:

-- Navigate to the server directory and run `yarn start <app name>` to start the new app.
+- Navigate to the 'server' directory and run `yarn start <app name>` to start the new app.

-- Start the container server by running `yarn start`, then go to 'My apps', select the app you created, and click on "START APP".
+- Start the container in 'server' directory, run `yarn start`, then navigate to "My apps" in menu bar, select the created app, and click "START APP".

 Click the 'Create View' button and select the method you want to build view.
 <br><img src="./assets/createView.png" alt="createView" width="30%" height="10%"><br>